Learning Fast and Slow: PROPEDEUTICA for Real-time Malware Detection: Introduction

-The accuracy of malware classification depends on gaining sufficient context information and extracting meaningful abstraction of behaviors.
-For system-call/API call malware detection, longer sequences of calls likely contain more information.
-However, conventional ML-based detectors (\ie, Random Forest~\cite{breiman2001random}, Na{\"i}ve Bayes~\cite{zhang2004optimality}) often use short windows of system calls during the training process to avoid the curse of dimensionality (when the dimension increases, the classification needs more data to support and becomes harder to solve~\cite{bengio2007scaling}), and may not be able to extract useful features for accurate detection.
-Thus, the main drawback of such approaches is that they might lead to many false-positives, since it is hard to analyze complex and longer sequences of malicious behaviors with limited window sizes, especially when malicious and benign behaviors are interposed.
+The accuracy of malware classification depends on gaining sufficient context information about software execution and on extracting meaningful abstraction of software behavior.
+For system/API-call based malware classification, longer sequences of calls likely contain more information.
+However, conventional ML-based detectors (e.g., Random Forest~\cite{breiman2001random}) often use short windows of system calls during the training phase to avoid the curse of dimensionality (when the dimension increases, the classification needs more data to support and becomes harder to solve~\cite{bengio2007scaling}), and may not be able to extract useful features for accurate detection.
+Thus, the main drawback of current behavioral-based approaches is that they might lead to low accuracy and many false-positives because it is hard to analyze complex and longer sequences of malicious behaviors with limited window sizes, especially when malicious and benign behaviors are interposed.
+For instance, the n-grams of system calls are widely used as features of ML detection, which, however, are prone to bring blind spots in the detection.

-In contrast, DL models~\cite{lecun2015deep} are capable of analyzing longer sequences of system calls and making more accurate classification through higher level information extraction.
-However, DL requires more time to gain enough information for classification and to predict the probability of detection.
-The trade-off is challenging: fast and not-so-accurate (conventional ML methods) versus time-consuming and accurate classification (emerging DL methods).
+In contrast, emerging deep learning (DL) models~\cite{lecun2015deep} are capable of analyzing longer sequences of system calls and making more accurate classification through higher level information extraction, while circumventing the curse of dimensionality. \xyn{However, DL requires more time to gain enough information for classification and to predict the probability of detection.
+Moreover, the state-of-the-art DL models consist of deep layers and a huge amount of parameters, which results in slow calculation in the prediction.
+Such slow process makes DL models infeasible to provide predictions on malware in real time. } This trade-off is challenging: fast and perhaps not-so-accurate (ML methods) \textit{vs.} time-consuming and more accurate classification (DL methods). \xy{Applying a single method only can be either inefficient or ineffective, which becomes impractical for real-time malware detection. }